Spartanburg Workers’ Compensation Lawyers

 Workers’ compensation laws are in place specifically to protect workers who have been injured on the job.
 South Carolina has laws designed to provide injured workers with medical benefits and funds while healing from their injuries or illness.
 In most instances, as an injured worker, you are also entitled to a final money award and often to ongoing medical benefits in the future.

 We handle all workers’ compensation cases on a contingency fee basis — you pay us no attorneys’ fees unless we succeed in obtaining benefits.
 Attorney Jeremy Dantin leads the worker’s compensation team at KD Trial Lawyers.
-He has been named to the Super Lawyers list for this practice area in South Carolina.

 You can request an initial consultation with a Spartanburg workers’ compensation attorney by contacting us online or at (864) 660-0465.